achmed20/victron_energymeter_mqtt/README.md

 * Reactive rather then proactive
 * Use any MQTT topic as long as the subtopics are no JSON objects.
 * Will work with one phase only.
 L2 and L3 will just be left with default values which is still enough for the Victron.
-* Will work with only Power as input!
-I had a SML reader before and its only output was power, which is enough to calculate the missing values.
-  - Autogenerates `current` based on `power` and `voltage`
-  - able to set default for Voltage in case its missing

 ![Victron Overview](./.media/meter.png)